homebridge/homebridge/README.md

 Once your device has been added to HomeKit, you should be able to tell Siri to control your devices.
 However, realize that Siri is a cloud service, and iOS may need some time to synchronize your device information with iCloud.

 One final thing to remember is that Siri will almost always prefer its default phrase handling over HomeKit devices.
 For instance, if you name your Sonos device "Radio" and try saying "Siri, turn on the Radio" then Siri will probably start playing an iTunes Radio station on your phone.
 Even if you name it "Sonos" and say "Siri, turn on the Sonos", Siri will probably just launch the Sonos app instead.
-This is why, for instance, the suggested `name` for the Sonos shim in `config-samples.json` is "Speakers".
+This is why, for instance, the suggested `name` for the Sonos accessory is "Speakers".

 # Why?

 Technically, the device manufacturers should be the ones implementing the HomeKit API.
 And I'm sure they will - eventually.
-When they do, these shims will be obsolete, and I hope that happens soon.
-In the meantime, this server is a fun way to get a taste of the future, for those who just can't bear to wait until "real" HomeKit devices are on the market.
+When they do, this project will be obsolete, and I hope that happens soon.
+In the meantime, Homebridge is a fun way to get a taste of the future, for those who just can't bear to wait until "real" HomeKit devices are on the market.

 # Credit